johnlanda/consul-fault-injection/README.md

 kubectl port-forward svc/dashboard --namespace default 9002:9002
 ```

-Open http://localhost:9002 in your browser, and you should see that the counting service is not available.
-The dashboard
+Open http://localhost:9002 in your browser, and you should that there are no current requests reaching the heartbeat service.
-will show a count of `-1`.

 ## Create the intentions to allow the services to communicate